Bookmaker: United States

 The Supreme Court overturned the federal ban on online gambling in 2018.
 However, while online gambling and casinos are legal, each state has its own rules.
 In Pennsylvania and New Jersey, the legal bookmakers are DraftKings, FanDuel and Pointsbet.
 Mississippi, New Jersey, Delaware, Nevada and West Virginia are on the road to legalisation, but Nevada and New Jersey have already passed laws.
-And most analysts predict the trend towards legalisation of online gambling will continue in more and more US states.
+Most analysts predict the trend towards legalization of online gambling will continue in more and more US states.